Menu

 Teaching structure / PPA Cover

-Mrs Lbieb teaches the class Mondays, Tuesdays and alternate Wednesday mornings.
+Mrs Ingham teaches the class Mondays, Tuesdays and alternate Wednesday mornings.
 Mrs Jenkin teaches alternate Wednesday mornings, and all-day Thursday and Friday.
-We communicate daily and work extremely closely, with a full handover on a Wednesday.
+We communicate regularly and work extremely closely, with a full handover on a Wednesday.

 In addition, Mrs Ellmer will be with us every morning of the week and we join together for a Year Five planning meeting on a Monday morning.